Smart Energy Council Policies

 2. The personal information we collect

 Personal information is information or an opinion that identifies an individual, personal information held by the Smart Energy Council (SEC) may include:

-your name, date of birth, current and previous addresses, telephone/mobile phone number, email address, job title, deomgraphic information such as postcode, preferences and interests and other details provided by you including a record of Council events attended.
+your name, date of birth, current and previous addresses, telephone/mobile phone number, email address, job title, demographic information such as postcode, preferences and interests and other details provided by you including a record of Council events attended.

 You can choose not to supply us with any part of this information although this may limit the level of service we can provide.